Don Shave's Ancestral Family Tree

 Marriagebefore March 1949He and Gladys Webb were married before March 1949.

 Death12 March 1949He died The cause of his death (at the age of 62) on Saturday, March 12th, 1949 is not known on 12 March 1949 at age 61 at Royal Free HospitalG in Parish of Saint Pancras, Region of Greater London, England (United Kingdom), EuropeG+.
-His death is not known & it occurred in today's England
+His death occurred in today's England

 Burial16 March 1949He was buried on 16 March 1949 at Buried in an unknown cemetery at Grave # 42295 Square 167G in Nunhead, Surrey County, England (United Kingdom), EuropeG.